+Easy step by step technique to practice Pranayama to boost your energetic system.
 In short: Pranayamas are breathing techniques that help you to boost your inner energies.
 Because of that pranayamas have other good effects in our health and life.
 It brings oxygen and prana (The primordial energy) into our brain, for example.
 Pranayamas relax our body and mind; both are great to improve our mood and health.

 Out from experience I know that when I feel a little sad then a pranayama makes me feel better and with more energy.
 Please read my article: what are pranayamas?
 (Link at the bottom)

 There are several types of pranayamas, but we will talk about a few for this article.

 These practices can be done at any time, day or night.